openmm/openmm/docs-source/usersguide/theory/02_standard_forces.rst

 * The elements below the diagonal reflect the pressure acting to change the box angles.
 In equilibrium they should average to zero.

+computeStressTensor()
+^^^^^^^^^^^^^^^^^^^^^

+MonteCarloFlexibleBarostat also provides computeStressTensor(), which estimates the stress tensor from a consistent strain finite difference.
+For each of the six independent tensor components, a small deformation gradient is applied to both the atomic coordinates and all three box vectors.
+The potential energy is evaluated at positive and negative strain, and the corresponding stress component is obtained from the central difference.

+The method returns the six independent elements in the order (XX, YY, ZZ, XY, XZ, YZ), in bar.
+Tension is positive.
+By default only the configurational (potential energy) contribution is included.
+If includeKinetic is set to true, the kinetic contribution is added as well.
+When getScaleMoleculesAsRigid() is true, coordinates are deformed by moving each molecule as a rigid unit.

 CMMotionRemover
 ***************